fbacchella/loghublog4j2/README.md

     * hwm: the HWM for the socket, default to 1000.
     * maxMsgSize
     * linger
+    * peerPublicKey
+    * privateKeyFile
+    * publicKey
+    * autoCreate: auto create of the 0MQ curve settings.
+Can be overridden by the system property `fr.loghub.zmq.curveAutoCreate`

 ## GCAppender

-Every GC event is logged using the configured level, and the the logger used is the concatenation of parent and GC name.
+Every GC event is logged using the configured level, and the logger used is the concatenation of parent and GC name.

   * Parameters
     * level: the log4j2 log level to be usedn.